 Teacher teams are sent to on-going district Marzano trainings on researched based instructional and assessment practices.
 Teachers present information from trainings to faculty for building implementation.
 Teachers will continue to do professional development with Education Plus through the Collaborative Work grant.
 Teachers will complete a professional growth plan (PGP) each year which requires teachers to do independent action research regarding student growth or best teaching practices.
 Teams meet weekly as a professional learning community (PLC) to look at student work, data, and to plan instruction.
 Principals and instructional coaches meet monthly with data teams to review individual student progress in math and communication arts to set goals to help struggling students.
-Staff will continue to work with Instructional Coach on implementing communication arts curriculum and mental math strategies for students.
-Instructional Rounds will be utilized to allow teachers opportunity to observe colleagues.
-Early release days and faculty meetings will be used to provide professional development around district initiatives such as: standards based grading, writing and scoring assessments, and high quality instructional practices.
+Staff will continue to work with Instructional Coach on implementing communication arts curriculum and math strategies for students.
+Early release days and faculty meetings will be used to provide professional development around district initiatives such as: assessment, goal setting, standards based grading, writing and scoring assessments, and high quality instructional practices.
 On-going release time will be given to teachers to work with the instructional coach to plan lessons around student data.
 Missouri Learning Standards, and grade level proficiency scales.
 Teachers will continue to be encouraged to apply for and attend professional development workshops that align with district initiatives.
-The leadership team, including principal, instructional coaches, and selected teachers will receive training on best practices for leading school change and any other areas pertinent to their job.